awsdocs/amazon-redshift-management-guide/doc_source/rsql-query-tool-getting-started.md

    export AMAZONREDSHIFTODBCINI=/opt/amazon/redshift/lib/amazon.redshiftodbc.ini
    ```

-    For more information about configuring environment variables, see [Configuring environment variables](configure-odbc-connection.md#rs-mgmt-config-global-env-variables)\.
+    For more information about configuring ODBC environment variables, see [Configuring environment variables](configure-odbc-connection.md#rs-mgmt-config-global-env-variables)\.

 1. Set `DYLD_LIBRARY_PATH` to location of your libodbc\.dylib if its not in `/usr/local/lib`\.